Aoife Mannion: England

 Mannion represented England at under-15, under-17, under-19, under-20 and under-23 level.
 She played during 2011 and 2012 UEFA Women's Under-17 Championship qualification as England reached the second round both times but failed to make the finals.

-Mannion was called-up to represent England at the 2012 and 2013 UEFA Women's Under-19 Championship.
+Mannion was called up to represent England at the 2012 and 2013 UEFA Women's Under-19 Championship.
 She played every minute as England reached the final of the latter before losing to France.
 Despite the loss, the result qualified the team for the 2014 FIFA U-20 Women's World Cup in Canada.
 Mannion again played every minute as draws against South Korea and Mexico before defeat against Nigeria saw the team finish third in the group and eliminated.

 In May 2015, Mannion was named to the under-23 team for the Nordic Tournament.
 In March 2016, she played for the under-23 team at the La Manga tournament.

 In August 2019, Mannion received her first senior England call-up for friendlies against Belgium and Norway but did not make an appearance.
 She was recalled to the squad for the following set of fixtures against Portugal and Brazil but was again an unused substitute in both games.

 Republic of Ireland

 In February 2023, Mannion was named to the Republic of Ireland squad by Vera Pauw for a friendly against China having opted to switch her international eligibility.
 She made her senior international debut on 22 February, starting and playing 70 minutes of a 0–0 draw with China.
+She was not named in Ireland's 2023 FIFA Women's World Cup squad due to injury.
+Mannion scored her first goal for Ireland during a 6–0 UEFA Women's Euro 2025 qualification play-off victory against Georgia on 25 October 2024.